 Better conditions are in place for local governments in Brazil, Colombia, Ecuador and Peru to conserve biodiversity through the effective and equitable management of protected areas and other area-based conservation measures.

 GIZ is implementing the project in partnership with ICLEI – Local Governments for Sustainability, a global network of cities, towns and regions committed to building a sustainable future, and the International Union for Conservation of Nature (IUCN), an international non-governmental environmental network comprising numerous international government and civil society organisations.
-The environment ministries in the project countries are the lead executing agencies.
+The environment ministries in the project countries are the political counterparts.
 The project is being implemented in close cooperation with the local governments and their associations and networks in the countries.

 The measures build on the experience gained from existing initiatives and they entail a multilevel approach:

 - Developing local government capacities: Lessons learned and existing management and funding instruments are being systematised and used as a basis for developing, adapting and applying appropriate training tools for local governments.
 In addition, these governments receive support in developing local biodiversity strategies and action plans for local protected areas.

 - Embedding local governments’ role in biodiversity conservation more firmly in legal and institutional frameworks: Appropriate policy recommendations are prepared, based on an analysis of institutional frameworks.

 - Communicating the challenges and benefits of local protected areas and other conservation mechanisms: The importance of the local governments’ conservation action is communicated to specific target groups.
 Lessons learned are disseminated at national and international events and key sector forums.